vetchj88/embedcompare_arxivAIpapers/README.md

     Alternatively, you can use the Live Server extension in Visual Studio Code.

     View the Application: Open your web browser and navigate to http://localhost:8000.
 The application should load and display the three point clouds.
 📈 The Analytical Pipeline

-For those interested in the data generation process, the project followed these main steps:
+This project's backend data processing involved several distinct steps:

     Data Ingestion (1_fetch_papers.py): Fetched metadata for 500 AI papers from the arXiv API.

-    Embedding & Clustering (2_embed_papers.py, 3_analyze_embeddings.py): Generated vector embeddings for each paper's abstract using the three models.
-UMAP was used for dimensionality reduction to 3D, and HDBSCAN was used to identify clusters.
+    Embedding and Storage (2_embed_papers.py):

+        Paper abstracts were embedded using each of the three sentence transformer models.

+        The resulting vector embeddings and paper metadata were stored in a persistent ChromaDB vector database.
+A separate collection was created for each model.

+    Analysis and Export (3_analyze_embeddings.py):

+        For each model's collection, all embeddings were retrieved from ChromaDB.

+        UMAP was used to reduce the dimensionality of the embeddings to 3D.

+        HDBSCAN was run on the 3D coordinates to find dense clusters of semantically similar papers.

+        The final data (metadata, 3D coordinates, cluster ID) was exported to the .json files used by the frontend.

-    Quantitative Analysis (4_run_analysis.py, 5_deep_analysis.py): Calculated cluster quality scores and the Adjusted Rand Index to create the data for the analysis_summary.json file.
+    Quantitative Analysis (4_run_analysis.py, 5_deep_analysis.py):

+        Cluster quality scores and the Adjusted Rand Index were calculated to create the data for analysis_summary.json.

-    Visualization (main.js): The final data is loaded and rendered in the browser using three.js.
+    Visualization (main.js): The final .json data files are loaded and rendered in the browser using three.js.

-To create your own dataset, simply run the python scripts in order and this will generate the necessary files for the comparative analysis.
-Change the parameters in the scripts to adjust the dataset and papers you are getting from ARXIV.